hazem-jr/batch-temperature-app-in-abap/README.md

 # batch-temperature-app-in-abap
-Showing how to use containers with screens in ABAP
+A Sample Shows how to use containers with screens in ABAP